soverenio/docs/docs/administration/configuring-agent.md

   token: <TOKEN>
 ```

-Digger is a component of the Agent that actually sends metadata to the Soveren Cloud, this is where the token value is used.
+Digger is a component of the Agent that actually sends metadata to the Soveren Cloud.
+Detection tool gets over-the-air updates of the part of the model from the Soveren Cloud.
+These are the places where the token value is used.
+(Detection tool gets the token value from Digger.)

 ## Resource limits